MyCryptoHQ/support.mycrypto.com/src/content/ens/manually-revealing-ens-bid.md

 *   Was sent 2-4 days ago _(if you are just revealing your bid now)_
 *   That, when you click on the TX hash, has "Function: newBid(bytes32 sealedBid)" under "Input Data"

-Once you find this, copy and paste the value in the "Input Data" into a text document & remove the "MethodId:" and "[0]:" so that it looks like this: `0xce92dced69faf18dd0953d9124d7917234b0efc05c78fd0d9abfc6ffb32d512680fdbb65`.
+Once you find this, copy and paste the value in the "Input Data" into a text document and remove the "MethodId:" and "[0]:" so that it looks like this: `0xce92dced69faf18dd0953d9124d7917234b0efc05c78fd0d9abfc6ffb32d512680fdbb65`.

-### Generate Reveal Information & Ensure it Matches Bid TX Hash
+### Generate Reveal Information & Ensure it Matches Bid Transaction Hash

 1. Now, go to [https://legacy.mycrypto.com/helpers.html](https://legacy.mycrypto.com/helpers.html)

-2. Scroll to the "ENS" section, depending on what you saved, enter the following:
+2. Scroll to the "ENS" section.
+Depending on what you saved, enter the following:

     *   The address you bid from
-    *   ENS Name you Bid On _(no '.eth' at the end!)_, or the namehash from your long string under "Hashed ENS Name (Label Hash)"
+    *   ENS Name you bid on _(no '.eth' at the end!)_ or the namehash from the long string under "Hashed ENS Name (Label Hash)"
     *   The amount you bid
-    *   Your Secret, or the sha3 secret from your long string under "Your Secret (Hashed)"
+    *   Your secret or the sha3 secret from the long string under "Your Secret (Hashed)"

 3. When you do this, the following four fields will populate with long data.
-You want compare the string you copied earlier ( `0xce92dced69faf18dd0953d9124d7917234b0efc05c78fd0d9abfc6ffb32d512680fdbb65`) to the string shown under **"New Bid Data"**.
-These two should match.
+You'll want compare the string you copied earlier ( `0xce92dced69faf18dd0953d9124d7917234b0efc05c78fd0d9abfc6ffb32d512680fdbb65`) to the string shown under **"New Bid Data."** These two should match.

-4. Pro-Tip: Copy the finalize data from the Helpers page & save it somewhere.
+4. Pro-tip: Copy the finalize data from the Helpers page and save it somewhere.
 This will allow you to easily finalize the transaction in a few days.

 5. Copy the "Reveal Data" string.